vbrunell/vim/README.md

 This is my customized vim configuration.

-It contains some useful plugins, like NERDTree, and some handy settings, like automatically setting a tab to four spaces.
+It contains some useful plugins (NERDTree, CtrlP, YCM) and some handy settings and key mappings.

+It will give you multiple directory navigation tools and autocompletion.

 <h1>Dependencies</h1>